 - Original foreign passport is acceptable but must be accompanied by proof of US citizenship, such as a Naturalization certificate or US birth certificate.

 4. If the replacement card is for a child, provide proof of identity for both the child and the parent who signs the form.

-5. If the name has altered since the initial application, please provide official documentation of how the name change(s) was/were effected.
+5. If the name has been altered since the initial application, you must provide official documentation of how the name change(s) was/were effected.

 If you have never had a SSN, however, the procedure to obtain a SSN is more complicated and lengthier.
 See below.

 NOTE: A key factor in any initial application for a SSN is the necessity to produce thorough documentation in the original, or in copies certified by the originating institutions; photocopies are not acceptable.
 The consular sections of American embassies or consulates can also certify original documents.
 You can find how to obtain certified copies of vital records issued in the US via: www.cdc.gov/nchs/w2w.htm .
 This can take time to assemble.